kubeshop/testkube/docs/docs/testkube-enterprise/articles/usage-guide.md

 This setup should not be used in production environments.
 For a more advanced setup please refer to the [Production Setup](#production-setup) section.

-Following configuration can be used for a minimal development setup of Testkube Enterprise:
+The following configuration can be used for a minimal development setup of Testkube Enterprise:
 ```helm
 global:
   domain: <your domain>